whittlem/pycryptobot/README.md

 The bot will only trade in a bull market to minimise losses! (you can disable this)

+Special buy cases:

+* "buynearhighpcnt" to specify the percentage from high that the bot should not buy if "disablebuynearhigh" is not specified.

 Sell signal:

 * EMA12 is currently crossing below the EMA26